 - Certification that the student is in good standing, not on probation, and eligible to return to that college.

-- Official high school transcript indicating the date of graduation from a secondary school approved by a state or regional accrediting agency is required for transfer students with fewer than 20 college semester credits after HS graduation.
-Students who did not complete high school, but successfully completed the General Education Development (GED) test, should submit official satisfactory GED results if they will have fewer than 20 college semester credits.
+- Official high school transcript indicating the date of graduation from a secondary school approved by a state or regional accrediting agency is required for transfer students with fewer than 20 college semester credits after high school graduation.
+Students who did not complete high school but successfully completed the General Education Development (GED) test should submit official satisfactory GED results if they will have fewer than 20 college semester credits.
 Neither is required of students who have earned a four-year undergraduate degree.

-- Official ACT or SAT scores (waived if applicant has graduated from high school or equivalent more than four years prior) for transfer students with fewer than 20 college semester credits after HS graduation/earning GED.
+- Official ACT or SAT scores (waived if applicant has graduated from high school or equivalent more than four years prior) for transfer students with fewer than 20 college semester credits after high school graduation/earning GED.

-- If the prospective student seeks to transfer into the College of Education, the student is required to have ACT of 24 or higher, SAT 1 of 1100 or higher, SAT R of 1170 or higher, or passing scores on the state CASA exam to transfer into the college
+- If the prospective student seeks to transfer into the College of Education, the student is required to have an ACT score of 24 or higher, an SAT 1 score of 1100 or higher, an SAT R score of 1170 or higher, or passing scores on the state CASA exam for transfer admission consideration.

-- Official results of Advanced Placement (AP) or College Level Examination Program (CLEP).
+- Official AP or CLEP results.
 Exam scores should be sent to the Office of Registration and Records.

-- For international students: official results of the Test of English as a Foreign Language (TOEFL) indicating a score of 550 (paper-based), 213 (computer-based), or 79 (internet-based).
+- For international students: official results of the TOEFL indicating a score of 550 (paper-based), 213 (computer-based), or 79 (internet-based).
 We also accept IELTS, SAT, or ACT scores.

 All application materials become the property of Butler University.
 Transcripts received from other institutions will not be returned to the student or released to another institution or third party.